darius-daniel/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler => a script that generates the assembly code of a C code and save it in an output file.

 3-name => a script that compiles a C file and creates an executable named __*cisfun*__

+4-puts.c => a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.